 Pack a picnic and head to the Forest of Dean attraction to enjoy an alfresco feast before getting down on one knee, with the picturesque setting offering a memorable backdrop for engagement snaps.

-One of the most spectacular tree gardens in the world, Westonbirt Arboretum provides a wonderful nature-filled location to declare your undying love – with 17 miles worth of trails for you and your lover to explore and find the perfect peaceful spot.
+One of the most spectacular tree gardens in the world, Westonbirt Arboretum provides a wonderful nature-filled location to declare your undying love – with 17 miles worth of trails for couples to explore and find the perfect peaceful spot.

 The arboretum is beautiful throughout the year but is especially impressive when its autumn colour is in full bloom during October and November.
 While it’s a busier time of year, there are still plenty of secluded spots to be found if you don’t fancy a public proposal.